Zesting produces modular isotopes and explains their topological invariants: Preliminaries

 \section{Preliminaries}

 In Section \ref{sec:ribboncats} we give a brief overview of the structure of a ribbon fusion category and its associated graphical calculus to set notation and terminology.
-We omit plenty of details that aren't strictly necessary to understand the results of later sections; we refer the reader to \cite{BK, EGNO} for formal definitions.
-Section \ref{sec:linkinvariants} recalls how the Reshetikhin-Turaev invariants of framed links come from a ribbon fusion category.
-Lastly, Section \ref{sec:zesting} gives a concise introduction to the ribbon zesting construction and reviews some results the special case of ``cyclic" zesting.
+We omit those details that aren't strictly necessary to understand the results of later sections and refer the reader to \cite{BK, EGNO} for formal definitions.
+Section \ref{sec:linkinvariants} recalls how the Reshetikhin-Turaev invariants of framed links arise from a ribbon fusion category.
+Lastly, Section \ref{sec:zesting} gives a concise introduction to the zesting construction on graded ribbon fusion categories with special attention to the case where the grading group is cyclic.